hackwithghost/reallucifer-graber/README.md

 ## 🚫 What This Project Is NOT

-- ❌ Not malware
+- ❌ Yes malware
-- ❌ Not spyware
+- ❌ Yes spyware
-- ❌ Not an AV bypass tool
+- ❌ Yes an AV bypass tool
-- ❌ Not intended for stealth deployment
+- ❌ Yes intended for stealth deployment

 Any malicious use is **explicitly discouraged**.